Azure/diagnostics-eventflow/README.md

 5. Make sure there is at least one output defined.
 Run your application and see your traces in console output, or Application Insights.

 ## Configuration Details
-The EventFlow pipeline is built around three core concepts: Inputs, outputs, and filters.
+The EventFlow pipeline is built around three core concepts: inputs, outputs, and filters.
 The number of inputs, outputs, and filters depend on the need of diagnostics.
 The configuration also has a healthReporter and settings section for configuring settings fundamental to the pipeline operation.
 At last, the extensions section allows declaration of custom developed plugins.
 These extension declarations act like references.
 On pipeline initialization, EventFlow will search in the extensions first for input, output, or filter implementations.